Travis Chaffin - Sales Manager - 2M CCTV

 877-926-2288 x 6049

 There are many times when CCTV cameras with built-in audio (microphones) seem like a great value and a great idea.
 If you have looked you probably noticed that we have very few options for those cameras.
-While we can get them (send us a request here) we have not had great experiences with them in the past.
-If you’re in the market for a camera with built-in audio, here are a couple of things to keep in mind.
+While we can get them (contact 2m cctv) we have not had great experiences with them in the past.
+If you're in the market for a camera with built-in audio, here are a couple of things to keep in mind.

 CHECK CCTV DVR AUDIO INPUTS